 Disputing common myths about e-cigarettes

 The makers of e-cigarettes market them for a variety of uses.
-Researchers are still in the early stages of studying e-cigarettes.
-But studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
-Myths about e-cigarettes claim that the devices are:
+Studies have shown that e-cigarettes still contain harmful chemicals, including nicotine.
+Below are common myths—and the real facts.

-- E-cigs are addictive.
-While there are some cartridges that don’t contain nicotine, most do.
-Any time a smoker inhales nicotine, he or she is inhaling an addicting and harmful chemical.
+Fact: While there are some cartridges that don’t contain nicotine, most do.
+Any time a smoker inhales nicotine, they are inhaling an addicting and harmful chemical.

-- You cannot use e-cigs indoors.
-At first, makers of e-cigarettes said that e-cigarettes were appealing because they could be smoked in places that didn’t allow traditional cigarette smoking.
+Fact: At first, makers of e-cigarettes said that e-cigarettes were appealing because they could be smoked in places that didn’t allow traditional cigarette smoking.
 This is no longer true.
-Many states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.
+Most states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.

 What are the dangers of vaping?

 Experts have a number of concerns about the safety of e-cigarettes and vaping.

 E-cigarettes contain nicotine.
 In large doses, nicotine can be toxic.